7 Things That Happen to Your Body When You Eat Too Much Protein

 You’ll Pack on Flab

 Not only will you gain weight—the majority of the weight will be in the form of flab.
 You know those abs you worked so hard to uncover?
 Kiss those goodbye.
 When you take in more protein than your body needs—many experts say that 30 grams are the max your body can handle per meal—the extra protein will likely be stored as fat, while the excess amino acids will simply be excreted.
-Our advice: Cut back on the protein and fill up on some of these 30 Foods That Uncover Your Abs for Under $1.
+Our advice: Cut back on the protein and fill up on some of these cheap foods that uncover your abs.

 You Could Die Sooner

-According to a study that followed thousands of adults for nearly 20 years, those who eat a diet rich in animal protein are four times as likely to die of cancer than those who follow a low-protein diet.
-And other findings back the finding: In another study of thousands of people, researchers found that high-protein dieters had up a 66 percent greater risk of death during the study period than those who ate less protein.
+According to a study in Cell Metabolism that followed thousands of adults for nearly 20 years, those who eat a diet rich in animal protein are four times as likely to die of cancer than those who follow a low-protein diet.
+And other findings back the finding: In another study cited by WebMD of thousands of people, researchers found that high-protein dieters had up a 66 percent greater risk of death during the study period than those who ate less protein.
 So, go ahead and settle for being average.
 Seriously!

-When you down too many chicken breasts, protein shakes, and eggs, your digestive enzymes can't keep up with all the protein you are ingesting, says Bjork.
-"This can lead to indigestion and nausea.
-Easing up on your protein intake should easy your shaky stomach," she adds.
+When you down too many chicken breasts, protein shakes, and eggs, your digestive enzymes can’t keep up with all the protein you are ingesting, says Bjork.
+“This can lead to indigestion and nausea.
+Easing up on your protein intake should easy your shaky stomach,” she adds.
 Not sure what to replace your protein-rich eats with?
-These 25 Best Carbs That Uncover Your Abs are all healthy picks.
+These complex carbs are all healthy picks.